CriticalSolutionsNetwork/ADAuditTasks/help/Get-ADHostAudit.md

 ```

 ## DESCRIPTION
-Audit's Active Directory taking "days" as the input for how far back to check for a device's last sign in.
+Audits Active Directory for hosts that haven't signed in for a specified number of days.
-Output can be piped to a csv manually, or automatically to C:\temp\ADHostAudit or a specified path in
-"AttachmentFolderPath" using the -Report Switch.
+Output can be piped to a CSV manually, or automatically saved to C:\temp\ADHostAudit or a specified directory using the -Report switch.

-Use the Tab key to cycle through the -HostType Parameter.
+Use the Tab key to cycle through the -HostType parameter.

 ## EXAMPLES